-the City of Rochester's Department of Neighborhood & Business Development, Bureau of Buildings & Zoning.
-The Bureau of Buildings & Zoning is responsible for administering the New York State Uniform Fire Prevention and Building Code, the City of Rochester Zoning Code, code compliance and inspections.
-The Bureau supports the making of community and neighborhood visions and plans, ensures a safe and healthy environment in accordance with all laws and regulations, and protects the unique urban character of the City and its neighborhoods.
+the City of Rochester's Department of Neighborhood & Business Development, Bureau of Planning & Zoning.
+The Bureau of Planning & Zoning is responsible for comprehensive planning for the City of Rochester, and administering the New York State Uniform Fire Prevention and Building Code, and the City of Rochester Zoning Code.
+The Bureau coordinates comprehensive planning, supports the making of community and neighborhood visions and plans, ensures a safe and healthy environment in accordance with all laws and regulations, and protects the unique urban character of the City and its neighborhoods.